 If you are still struggling at this stage, I suggest you might want to hire a copywriter to help you create the scripts you need.
 Remember, the beauty of video is that you have pictures and images to help you out so your explainer video is not totally reliant on the words.

 A storyboard is like a cartoon strip where you plan out the visuals for a video you plan to create.
 It comprises a set of simple images to show what the final video will look like.
-Underneath each image you will write what will be seen in that portion of video.
+Underneath each image, you will write what will be seen in that portion of the video.
 You might also include notes on the audio content beneath.
 Planning the visuals that will go with your video message is something that goes hand in hand with scripting, so it might be that you start your process with images and go back and forth between scripting and storyboarding until you are sure of the content you want to produce.

 You don’t need to be able to draw to create a storyboard.
 You can use screen grabs from the internet.
 The purpose is to create a shared vision for you and your team so that you know in advance what you are hoping to create.